2010 Super League season

-The 2010 Super League season (known as the Engage Super League XV for sponsorship reasons) was the 15th season of the European rugby league football competition, Super League.
-Fourteen teams competed for the League Leaders' Shield over 27 rounds (including the Magic Weekend at Murrayfield Stadium).
-All clubs also participated in the 2010 Challenge Cup tournament.
+Engage Super League XV was the official name for the 2010 Super League season.
+Fourteen teams competed over 27 rounds.
 The season officially kicked off on 5 February with the Crusaders versus the Leeds Rhinos on 29 January at Crusaders' new homeground at the Racecourse Ground in Wrexham.
 Crusaders halfback Michael Witt scored the first points of the season with a penalty goal and the Rhinos came away with the first competition points, posting a 34 to 6 victory.

 The season came to a conclusion with Wigan Warriors beating St. Helens 22-10 in the Super League Grand Final on 2 October with two tries for Martin Gleeson.

 Teams

 Super League XV was the second year of a licensed Super League.
 Under this system, promotion and relegation between Super League and National League One was abolished, and 14 teams were granted licences subject to certain criteria.
 All twelve teams from Super League XIII were given places, as well as former Super League team Salford City Reds and Crusaders.

 Geographically, the vast majority of teams in Super League are based in the north of England, four teams – Warrington, St. Helens, Salford and Wigan – to the west of the Pennines in Cheshire, Greater Manchester and Merseyside, and seven teams to the east in Yorkshire – Huddersfield, Bradford, Wakefield Trinity, Leeds, Castleford, Hull F.C. and Hull Kingston Rovers.
 Catalans Dragons are the only team based in France and are outside of the United Kingdom.
 Crusaders are the only team in Wales, and Harlequins are the only team to be based in a capital city (London).